 1. Get Dressed

 Yes, your appearance matters.
-You don’t have to step into the room looking like Giselle or Brad Pitt, but you need to look put together, regardless of your wardrobe budget.
-You can shop at places with budget-friendly prices for a fantastic professional wardrobe.
+You don’t have to step into the room looking like Giselle or Brad Pitt, but you do need to look put together, regardless of your wardrobe budget.
+There are many places with budget-friendly prices for a fantastic professional wardrobe.

-You want to roll into your client meeting looking fresh, well-dressed, and sufficiently awake (caffeinated).
+There’s no better way to master the art of business etiquette than rolling into your client meeting looking fresh, well-dressed, and sufficiently awake (caffeinated).
 Your outward professional appearance will speak volumes about you as a professional.

 Believe it or not, your clothing will affect your success.